nguyenkhangme/generate_directory_tree_into_markdown/README.md

 # generate_directory_tree_into_markdown

+Use for documentation websites, this repo provides a Python script and demonstrates how to use GitHub Actions to automate the generation of a TOC for the repository everytime new push to main happens.
+The TOCs generator allow user to select specific file name patterns and exclude folder names

+---

-Using Python to generate a directory tree into markdown, is helpful for document pages with accept files (like .md) and except folders (like images) to generate
+Using Python to generate a directory tree into markdown.
+This is helpful for document pages with accepted files (like .md) and except folders (like images) to generate

 Change `except_folders` and `accept_files` inside `generate_directory_tree_into_markdown`